How do you determine the best rent for my rental property?

 How do you check an applicant?

 From the information provided, we contact references to verify their identity, as well as check and confirm their tenancy history from their current or previous landlord/agent.
-As we are members of TINZ we also perform a credit check through TINZ which checks through several databases for any record of the applicant being reported as a defaulter.
+We perform checks through several databases.

 Who selects the applicant for my property?

-You do.
-Having reviewed details of all applicants, we use our professional experience and judgement to recommend preferred applicants to you, but it is ultimately your decision on which applicant to select as your tenant.
+We do.
+Having reviewed details of all applicants, we use our professional experience and judgement to select preferred applicants.

 How much bond do you take from the tenant?